epurpur/PythonWebScraping/README.md

 3. Beautiful Soup sits on top of popular Python parsers like lxml and html5lib, allowing you to try out different parsing strategies or trade speed for flexibility.

-## **Disclaimer**
+## **Selenium**

-Many websites use the HTML structure, but some content on the site may be Javascript generated.
-Javascript is used to create responsive, interactive elements of web pages.
-My point is, we cannot scrape javascript elements in the same way.
-One way to do this is to use the package Selenium, which is outside the scope of this workshop.
-Basically in Selenium, you can use the HTML page source of any site to interact with all the elements of the page such as input boxes, buttons, etc.
+Selenium automates your web browser.
+Link to the documentation: (https://www.selenium.dev/)[https://www.selenium.dev/] There are a lot of reasons why you might use this.
+It is commonly used for testing web applications but can also be used for purposed like web scraping, which we will do today!

+The first thing we need to use to use selenium is install a **web driver** which allows you to drive a browser natively with your code, just as if you were a human doing it.